purtuga/esm-webpack-plugin/README.md

 ## Options

 Options are supported by providing an object to the Plugin constructor.
+All are optional.
 Example:

 ```javascript
 const EsmWebpackPlugin = require("@purtuga/esm-webpack-plugin");